Khryplyvyy/Auto_Screen_of_page/README.md

 Used modules and libraries:

-from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.support.ui import WebDriverWait import time import pyautogui
+from selenium import webdriver;
+from selenium.webdriver.common.by import By;
+from selenium.webdriver.support.ui import WebDriverWait;
+import time;
+import pyautogui;